-1. This sworn statement is submitted to by (print individual's name and title) for d · (print name of entity submitting sworn statement) whose business address is and (if applicable) its Federal Employer Identification Number (FEIN) is (if the entity has no FEIN, include the Social Security Number of the individual sithis sworn statement): gning 2.
-I understand that a "public entity crime" as defined in Paragraph 287.133(1)(g), F Statutes, means a violation of any state or federal law by a person with respect directly related to the transaction of business with any public entity or with an ager political subdivision of any other state or of the United States, including, but not limit any bid or contract for goods or services to be provided to any public entity or an age political subdivision of any other state or of the United States and involving antitrust, theft, bribery, collusion, racketeering, conspiracy, or material misrepresentation. to and ney or ted to, ney or 3.
-I understand that "conviction" as defined in Paragraph 287.133(1)(g), Florida Stameans a finding of guilt or a conviction of a public entity crime, with or with adjudication of guilt, in any federal or state trial court of record relating to charges by indictment or information after July 01, 1989, as a result of a jury verdict, nonjury to entry of a plea of guilty or nolo contendere. out an 4.
-I understand that an "affiliate" as defined in Paragraph 287.133(1)(a), Florida Statutes, means:

-A predecessor or successor of a person convicted of a public entity crime: or a.
+and (if applicable) its Federal Employer Identification Number (FEIN) is

+(if the entity has no FEIN, include the Social Security Number of the individual signing this sworn statement):

+- 2. I understand that a "public entity crime" as defined in Paragraph 287.133(1)(g), Florida Statutes, means a violation of any state or federal law by a person with respect to and directly related to the transaction of business with any public entity or with an agency or political subdivision of any other state or of the United States, including, but not limited to, any bid or contract for goods or services to be provided to any public entity or an agency or political subdivision of any other state or of the United States and involving antitrust, fraud, theft, bribery, collusion, racketeering, conspiracy, or material misrepresentation. - 3.
+I understand that "conviction" as defined in Paragraph 287.133(1)(g), Florida Statutes, means a finding of guilt or a conviction of a public entity crime, with or without an adjudication of guilt, in any federal or state trial court of record relating to charges brought by indictment or information after July 01, 1989, as a result of a jury verdict, nonjury trial, or entry of a plea of guilty or nolo contendere. - 4.
+I understand that an "affiliate" as defined in Paragraph 287.133(1)(a), Florida Statutes, means: - a.
+A predecessor or successor of a person convicted of a public entity crime: or for